Una Kim Miller

 Research

--- High Salinity Shelf Water formation in the western Ross Sea --
+High Salinity Shelf Water formation in the Terra Nova Bay Polynya

 Surface ocean turbulence is key to the transfer of heat, gas, and other important properties between the ocean and atmosphere but cannot be resolved in climate models, which instead rely on classic boundary layer scaling (BLS).
-However, the applicability of classic BLS in the ocean boundary layer is complicated by the presence of waves and wave-induced Langmuir circulation, the latter of which is thought to play an important role in mixed layer deepening and thus the ocean's role in atmospheric heat storage.
-We tested both classic and Langmuir-based BLS against measurements of turbulence kinetic energy (TKE) dissipation rate (ε) made using finescale velocity measurements from a moored pulse-coherent Acoustic Doppler Current Profiler (ADCP) in the Southeast Pacific "Stratus region", an area that climate models struggle to replicate.
+However, the applicability of classic BLS in the ocean boundary layer is complicated by the presence of waves and wave-induced Langmuir circulation.
+I'm interested in testing both classic and Langmuir-based BLS against measurements of turbulence kinetic energy (TKE) dissipation rate (ε) made using finescale velocity measurements from a moored pulse-coherent Acoustic Doppler Current Profiler (ADCP).

 Publications